celso/c64/README.md

 Later we use the irq1 and irq2 interrupts.

-irq1 is triggered at scanline 240 and we use it to change the VIC-II to text mode, scroll the bottom text message and play the usic
+irq1 is triggered at scanline 240, and we use it to change the VIC-II to text mode, scroll the bottom text message and play the music.

-irq2 is triggered at scanline 10 and we use it to to alternate between the two pictures by switching the VIC-II to bitmap mode and pointing it to the right memory banks.
+irq2 is triggered at scanline 10, and we use it to alternate between the two pictures by switching the VIC-II to bitmap mode and pointing it to the right memory banks.

 Here's irq1 from the [code][22]: